Is a dark venue a problem?

 Low light and low light.

+But there is low light and low light.
+It’s difficult to make the difference (even for me).
+Also, string lights could give you the sensation that you have a lot of light, but in fact, no. So be careful.
 Fun Fact: The human eye is powerful.
-It’s able to catch the tinier little light from stars, to the very punchy light from the sun.
-So if you make an estimation of how dark is a place with your eye, it is difficult to know as low as it is.
-For that, use a device you probably even don’t know: a luminometer.
+It’s able to catch the tiniest little light from stars, to the very punchy light from the sun.
+So if you make an estimation of how dark a place is with your eye, it is difficult to know how low it is.
+For that, use a device you probably don’t even know: a luminometer.